-Our analysis in Sections 2 and 3.1 gives intuition and qualified support for the form that anti-price gouging laws often take in practice.
-Indeed, the way that "price gouging" is characterized in these laws is often abstract and at first read may seem non-economic, but at least qualitatively tracks closely with our conclusions in Section 3.1: For example, the United States Congress (2024) has defined price gouging as "[selling] a good or service at an excessive price" "during an exceptional market shock"; the Commonwealth of Massachusetts (2020), meanwhile, used the language "unconscionably high price" "during [an] emergency".18 These price gouging definitions-which are fairly representative at least within the U.S.19-explicitly incorporate the idea of a price increase through a significant, and likely transient, shock to demand, as well as language that gestures at welfare concerns.
+ple, the United States Congress (2024) has defined price gouging as "[selling] a good or service at an excessive price" "during an exceptional market shock"; the Commonwealth of Massachusetts (2020), meanwhile, used the language "unconscionably high price" "during [an] emergency".
+These price gouging definitions-which are fairly representative at least within the U.S. 21-explicitly incorporate the idea of a price increase through a significant, and likely transient, shock to demand, as well as language that gestures at welfare concerns.

 Moreover, our framework at least conceptually suggests an economic approach to what constitutes an "excessive" or "unconscionably high" price increase: prices should be considered "too high" when their redistributive impact is high relative to the allocative benefits from market pricing.
-As Section 2.4 indicates, this is more likely to be the case when demand and supply are inelastic, and when the market-clearing price is substantially higher than marginal cost-and anti-price gouging laws also directly reflect these economic intuitions.
+As Section 2.5 indicates, this is more likely to be the case when demand and supply are inelastic, and when the market-clearing price is substantially higher than marginal cost-and anti-price gouging laws also directly reflect these economic intuitions.
 For example, Commonwealth of Massachusetts (2020) 940 CMR 3.00 states: